jonathaneeckhout/jdungeon/README.md

 Select in 1 instance the gateway server option, next a server option and the other the client option.
 Make sure to first create your account before trying to login.
 Enjoy!

-## Contributing

-We encourage contributions from the community.
-If you'd like to contribute to JDungeon, please follow the guidelines in our [Contribution Guide](CONTRIBUTING.md).

-If you plan to contribute, have a look at the open issues on GitHub.
-These issues play a crucial role in helping us achieve important milestones ([current milestone we're working on](https://github.com/jonathaneeckhout/jdungeon/milestone/1)) and shape the development of JDungeon.
-You can find the list of open issues in our [Issues](https://github.com/jonathaneeckhout/jdungeon/issues) section.

-This addition will provide potential contributors with a clear path to engage with the project by emphasizing the significance of the open issues in reaching project goals.

 ## Support and Community